XPRNetwork/xpr-testnet.start/README.md

   - Check chain-state-db-size-mb value in config, it should be not bigger than you have RAM: `chain-state-db-size-mb = 16384`

   - if BP: your producer name: `producer-name = YOUR_BP_NAME`
   - if BP: generate a key pair for signing blocks (use the public key generated with the `cleos create key --to-console` command).
 Then, add this public key and its corresponding private key to the signature provider.
-Ensure that this key is not linked to your account keys and should be used exclusively for the regproducer action.
-  `signature-provider = YOUR_PUB_KEY_HERE=KEY:YOUR_PRIV_KEY_HERE`
+Ensure that this key is not linked to your account keys and should be used exclusively for the regproducer action: `signature-provider = YOUR_PUB_KEY_HERE=KEY:YOUR_PRIV_KEY_HERE`
   - if BP: comment out `eos-vm-oc-enable` and `eos-vm-oc-compile-threads` (EOSVM OC is not to be used on a block signing node)
   - set CPU governor to performance, first check current CPU governor by using this command `cpufreq-info` and then set to performance `sudo cpufreq-set -r -g performance`
   - use this command to watch current CPU clock speed `watch -n 0.4 "grep -E '^cpu MHz' /proc/cpuinfo"`

-- Before you register on Testnet you will need to get permission for `regprod`, you can copy this <a target="_blank" href="https://testnet.explorer.xprnetwork.org/msig/alvosec/urxr13">msig</a> (login with WebAuth or use cleos).
+  - Before you register on Testnet you will need to get permission for `regprod`, you can copy this <a target="_blank" href="https://testnet.explorer.xprnetwork.org/msig/testalvosec/vveaah">msig</a> (login with WebAuth or use cleos).

   - To register as Block Producer, run command and visit the testnet telegram channel [above](https://t.me/XPRNetwork/935112) :
   ```
   cleos system regproducer YOU_ACCOUNT PUBKEY "URL" LOCATION -p YOU_ACCOUNT
   ```